New York Red Bulls: The Petke era and first trophy (2013–2014)

 In the 2012–2013 off-season, a large structural overhaul occurred within the organization.
 In addition to Backe they parted ways with sporting director Erik Soler and brought in two people to split his former responsibilities; Andy Roxburgh was named sporting director and given responsibility for all technical and soccer operations, while Jerome de Bontin was named general manager, with an emphasis placed on corporate operations.

 With these changes at the top levels in place, several key players including designated player Rafael Márquez, Joel Lindpere, Kenny Cooper and Wilman Conde were either sold or traded.
 In an effort to revitalize the team, New York brought in players with a history of success, such as Brazilian World Cup veteran Juninho Pernambucano and former MLS Cup Champions such as Fabián Espíndola, Jámison Olave, and Kosuke Kimura.

-On January 24, it was announced that Mike Petke remain in place as the permanent head coach, removing his interim status.
+On January 24, it was announced that Mike Petke would remain in place as the permanent head coach, removing his interim status.
 This marked the first time in club history the team would be coached by a former MetroStars/Red Bulls player.
 Petke's first season in charge began with a 3–3 draw on March 3, 2013, away to the Portland Timbers.

 Petke showed a knack for making adjustments when he countered a slow 0–2–2 start by switching the formation from a 4–2–3–1 formation to a 4–4–2 – placing more emphasis on playing a strong defensive game, and playing up through the midfield.
 The rookie manager sought to turn the club around, and gain his first win by the end of the month.
 On March 30, 2013, he did just that against the Philadelphia Union, by the score of 2–1.

 Petke sought to instill a more aggressive mindset into the team to make up for the relative lack of time the team had spent playing together.
 Some have called the team "mentally weak" due to how the team has fluctuated between scrappy play and impressive displays of form and moments of "playing down to" inferior teams.
 However, after putting on impressive displays, the team went on a two-month undefeated streak and won the 2013 Supporters' Shield as the team with the best regular-season record.

 This win also secured the top seed and home-field advantage in the MLS Cup post-season tournament.

 In the 2014 season, the Red Bulls qualified for the 2014 MLS playoffs, and eliminated Sporting Kansas City in the knockout round of the playoffs, advancing to face D.C.
 United.
 The Red Bulls made it to the Eastern Conference final to face the New England Revolution, but were defeated.
 The club lost two of their designated players when it announced that Thierry Henry would retire following the season, while Tim Cahill was released during the offseason.